2-Year Guaranteed Placement

 Effective in September 2013:

-Process is based on a ranking and matching system
+Process is no longer based on a ranking and matching system

-Our goal in the Internship Placement Process is to increase the probability of the best possible match for the student and organization, placing 100% of students at one of their Top 3 choices by the internship start date.
+Our goal in the Internship Placement Process is to ensure the best match for the organization while placing 100% of students with an internship site by the start date.

 We understand that in order to develop long-term relationships with the participating non-profit organizations and increase the level of satisfaction students experience at their internship, the program needed to restructure the placement process in order to benefit both the student and the organization.